asoJonathonGregory/my-reads/README.md

 ## Helpful Tips

-For a list of search terms to allow you to few the books in the database, use the list provided in _SEARCH_TERMS.md_.
+For a list of search terms to allow you to find the books in the database, use the list provided in _SEARCH_TERMS.md_.

 ## Create React App